e1miran/Now-Playing-Serato/docs/settings.rst

   **Recognition Replacement** - By default, if a Music Recognition service is enabled, it will only supplement any missing information.
 These options forcibly replace title and artist from any enabled recognition services.

-   Additionally, some DJ Pools add extra identifiers to track titles.
-The following entries can be removed:

-    * ' - clean', ' - Clean', ' (Clean)', and ' (clean)'
-    * ' - dirty', ' - Dirty', ' (Dirty)', and ' (dirty)'
-    * ' - explicity', ' - Explicit', ' (Explicit)', and ' (explicit)'

 *
   **Logging Level** - By default, **Now Playing** will write debug logs into your Documents/NowPlaying/Logs directory.
   This option lets you control the level of logging.